aaleccoder/taulechat/README.md

 ## Contributing

 Not accepting contributions at this time — feel free to fork and explore.
-If you want to propose changes:

-* Create a fork and open a PR against your fork.
-* Document workflow changes or CI suggestions in an issue in your fork.

 ---